 Wyeside Consulting Ltd supplies the services of William Wilson as a Barrister, environmental and energy lawyer and consultant, in areas including environmental and energy law; legislative drafting and regulatory development; and the impacts of Brexit.

 He has been the Legal Manager of major Bills before the UK Parliament, worked with all the Devolved Administrations, undertaken negotiations on key European Union legislation and has developed and drafted new legislation in the Far East and Middle East, from policy workshops to the finished Laws and Regulations.
-He is currently working on an Offshore Renewable Energy Law for a Crown Dependency.

 William Wilson welcomes the chance to work with other experts and different disciplines, and for international legislative development has found that collaboration with local experts is key to delivering legislation that works for clients.